insomnimus/ps-itertools/docs/Measure-Min.md

 # Measure-Min

 ## SYNOPSIS
-Calculates the object with the lowest value.
+Finds the item with the lowest value in the pipeline.

 ## SYNTAX